|

 Taylor's McGee, and I trust Rod's wit, irony and understanding to make

+the whole greater than the parts.
 Another book, "A Friendship: The Letters of Dan Rowan and John D.

 MacDonald 1967-74" contains a series of correspondence between MacDonald

 and his friend Dan Rowan of "Laugh In" fame.
+Here's one passage,

 from MacDonald to Dan Rowan on Oct.
 8, 1968, writing about the choice of Rod Taylor as McGee: